SABRIS13/SABRIS13/README.md

 ### About me

-###### :rose: My name is Sabrina Contreras, I´m a student in DEV.F in the Professional in Data Science/AI.
+###### :rose: My name is Sabrina Contreras, I´m a student at DEV.F in the Professional in Data Science/AI.

 ## Programs
 ###### :pushpin:Python